10 Hilarious Celebrity Comedy Roasts And How To Watch Them

 (Image credit: Netflix)

-Who doesn't love a good roast?
-Well, maybe the roastee and even a few of the roasters who are not exempt from ribbing that, in some cases, is even more incendiary than what the person of the hour endures.
-However, for the viewer, watching comedians take turns bringing famous people down to size by spewing insults at them in jest is an absolute joy.
+Who doesn't love a good celebrity roast?
+Well, maybe the roastee and even a few of the roasters who experience ribbing that, in some cases, is even more brutal than what the honoree endures.
+However, for the viewer, watching comedians take turns bringing famous people down to size by spewing insults in jest is an absolute joy.

-At least, we should say, these occasions are enjoyable when they are funny and, as the case tends to be with most comedic events, some are funnier than others.
-Luckily, for your viewing pleasure, we have compiled our choices for some of the funniest celebrity roasts of all time, along with where to watch them, below.
-See if you end up feeling sorry for these stars when they become subject to some of the most bizarre and offensive ridicule ever caught on camera.
+At least, we should say, these occasions are enjoyable when they are funny and, as the case tends to be with all comedic events, some are funnier than others.
+Luckily, I have compiled my choices for some of the funniest celebrity roasts of all time, along with where to watch them, in the following guide.
+See if you feel sorry for these stars when they become subject to some of the most bizarre and offensive ridicule ever caught on camera.

 Tom Brady covers his grinning face during The Roast of Tom Brady.